soolar/hexchat-textreplace/README.md

 ## Known Issues
 1. Using this to provide alternate names for your friends (for example) will remove the ability to right click their name in chat for the popup window.
-2. It WILL modify channel names in the body of messages, which can be confusing, and prevents double clicking the channel name to join it (or more specifically, makes it so you'll join the wrong channel, which could be awkward).
-3. Is not smart enough to avoid modifying the body of a URL, yet.
+2. It might be a little overprotective on URLs, since I used a very... simplified pattern to match them.
-4. Does not allow for coloration/nicknaming in the userlist of a channel, which I believe is utterly impossible with the Lua HexChat addition I am using, but I have not looked in to that thoroughly yet.
+3. Does not allow for coloration/nicknaming in the userlist of a channel, which I believe is utterly impossible with the Lua HexChat addition I am using, but I have not looked in to that thoroughly yet.
 However, even if it was possible, I'm not sure if that would be a good idea, because of issue #1.